“Boutique Camden hotel by Gordon Ramsay: fantastic food and a relaxed mood”

 Remember baby and child equipment may be limited or need pre-booking

-There's a children's menu in the restaurant
+There's a children's menu and high chairs in the restaurant

 Kids Activities nearby: